Andrea planned her own wedding during the pandemic, which was an incredibly stressful time. She learned a few tricks along the way.

 Don't Take Things to Heart from Your Parents or Future In-Laws

-Parents have a tendency to want to make their opinions known during the wedding process.
-Ideally your parents won't contribute too much with their opinions and what they think a wedding should look like.
-Great parents give you a large financial gift for your wedding, and then they stay out of it and focus on their own lives.
+Parents tend to want to make their opinions known during the wedding process.
+Ideally, your parents won't contribute too much with their opinions and what they think a wedding should look like.
+Great parents give you a significant financial gift for your wedding, and then they stay out of it and focus on their own lives.